laacdaac/apl-test/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-<p> The application will import a large CSV file (100k records) into a queue, where a background worker will process each individual record.</p>
+<p> The application will import a large CSV file (100k records) into a queue, where a background worker will process each individual record and updates the database.</p>

 ## Install